aaditya29/Machine-Learning-Tutorial/1. Machine Learning Specialisation/1.3 Unsupervised Learning, Recommenders, Reinforcement Learning/Week 1/readme.md

 - If the data is low-dimensional (2D or 3D), visualizing the data using scatter plots or other visualization techniques can sometimes reveal natural clusters or patterns.
 - While not a quantitative method, visual inspection can provide a qualitative assessment of the appropriate number of clusters.

+## Anomaly Detection in Machine Learning

+Anomaly detection in machine learning is the process of identifying data points, events, or observations that deviate significantly from the majority of the data.
+These deviations are often referred to as anomalies, outliers, novelties, or exceptions.
+Anomaly detection has applications across various domains including fraud detection, network security, manufacturing quality control, health monitoring, and more.